“A beautifully restored townhouse with roof-level pool, whose 10 rooms promise absolute peace despite being in the central Pelourinho district”

 - Beautifully quiet rooms despite being in the centre of town

-- During our visit (in 2009) it was the only hotel in Pelourinho with a rooftop pool
+- During our last visit, it was still the only hotel in Pelourinho with a rooftop pool

 - Can be tricky to find - ensure your taxi driver knows his way before turning on the meter and be prepared to carry your luggage the last 50m down the car-free street